top of page

 Who can benefit from ketamine therapy?

 Ketamine has a very specific mode of delivery with a very specific action taking place in the spinal cord.
-Not all patients in pain have these specific NDMA receptors activated.
+Not all patients in pain have these specific NDMA receptors activated so not everyone will respond to the medication in the same way.
 Experts therefore feel that there are generally two types of chronic pain patients that stand to benefit the most from this treatment.

 The first group is chronic pain patients who have no other alternative than surgery to manage their pain, and the second group is chronic pain patients who have not responded to other treatments or pain medications such as opioids.